 Jonathan is looking forward to working on such a wide ranging and visible portfolio.
 His personal interests include motorsport, rugby and football; he is a passionate Derby County supporter having held a season ticket for over 23 years.

-As the Cabinet Member for Place and Community Development, his responsibilities include:
+As the Cabinet Member for Finance, Assets and Digital Services, his responsibilities include: